Boston Clean Corporate Stand-up Comedian and Funny Keynote Speaker

 Hiring a clean stand-up comedian like Shaun Eli or even exactly Shaun Eli for your corporate or charity comedy event in Boston or elsewhere in Massachusetts

 The only way I relate sports to stand-up comedy is that if a local team is in the finals it cuts down on comedy show attendance.
-Oh, also once I did a show for a Jewish organization and at the end they had me help auction off some of the stuff from their silent auction that hadn’t sold.
-I told them they absolutely had to buy a signed football helmet or a signed hockey stick because otherwise they were perpetuating a negative stereotype about Jews and sports.
-I think I sold the helmet for a decent amount but the hockey stick didn’t sell for that much.
+Oh, also once I did a show for a Jewish organization somewhere in Massachusetts and at the end they had me help auction off some of the stuff from their silent auction that hadn’t sold.
+I told them they absolutely had to buy a signed football helmet or a signed hockey stick.
+Because otherwise they were perpetuating a negative stereotype about Jews and sports.
+I think I sold the helmet for a decent amount but the hockey stick didn’t sell for much.
 Still did better than if I hadn’t done anything at all.
 And I barely know anything about hockey.

-Oh, I should mention another great thing about your city- The Head of the Charles!
+Oh, I should mention another great thing about Boston- The Head of the Charles!
 I was a competitive rower for fourteen years (University of Pennsylvania and then the New York Athletic Club) so I appreciate a good regatta.
 I also liked the Head of the Schuylkill, but not the Head of the Connecticut.
-We called that one The Head of the Mud, because for some reason it always rained the day before and we ended up filthy.
+We called that one The Head of the Mud, because for some reason it always rained the day before and we’d end up filthy.

 My stand-up comedy